pavandeveloperr/cryptocurrency-dashboard/README.md

 - user can choose Chart types
 - user can click on Duration buttons to view past prices and current prices of cryptos through graphs.
 - Sidebar indicates profit/loss percentage on 24 hour basis
-- Crypto Exchange: allows users to convert different crypto currencies into other currenciesv
+- Crypto Exchange: allows users to convert different crypto currencies into other currencies
 - Responsive
 - sidebar pagination